 Car Rental in Spain: Age, Credit Card, Insurance and What You Need

-Planning to rent a car in Spain?
-Here's what you need: minimum age rules, ZBE low emission zones, which motorways are still tolled, what insurance to get, and the DGT radar network.
+Renting a car in Spain: real minimum age and credit card rules, which motorways are still tolled, ZBE zones, insurance and the DGT radar network.

 AgeSituation